93, 96, 42, 155, 94

 A bimodal distribution can also result when the observations come from two different groups.
 For instance, a histogram of the height of students at a university might show two peaks, one for females and one for males.

 What is the shape of the distribution?
-The shape of the distribution is often described as
+The shape of the distribution is often described as symmetric or skewed.

 A distribution is symmetric if the side of the distribution below a central value is a mirror image of the side above that central value.
 The distribution is skewed if one side of the distribution stretches out longer than the other side.

 To skew means to stretch in one direction.
-A distribution is skewed to the left if the left tail3 is longer than the right tail.
+A distribution is skewed to the left if the left tail2 is longer than the right tail.
 A distribution is skewed to the right if the right tail is longer than the left tail.

 Choosing the right measure